-Perhaps if we choose to courageously become more genuine and real through learning to embrace vulnerability and to shed a light on our shame, we can collectively create a more emphatic, kinder and loving world.
+Perhaps if more of us choose to courageously become more genuine and real through learning to embrace vulnerability and to shed a light on our shame, we can collectively create a more emphatic, kinder, and loving world.

 Brené Brown TEDx Talk: The Power of Vulnerability

 Note: This page contains product affiliate links.
 We may receive a commission if you make a purchase after clicking on one of the links.
 However, this has no bearing on our reviews and comparisons.